 Diagnosis and Treatment

 Since periodontal disease appears to be a risk factor for both heart attack and stroke, it is extremely important to seek immediate treatment.
-Initially, Dr. Versman and Dr. Heller will conduct thorough examinations to assess the exact condition of the teeth, gums and jawbone.
+Initially, Dr. Versman, Dr. Heller and Dr. Beckman will conduct thorough examinations to assess the exact condition of the teeth, gums and jawbone.
 X-rays can be helpful in determining whether bone loss is prevalent in the upper and lower jaw.

 If you have questions or concerns about periodontal disease and its relation to heart disease and stroke, please contact us.